Akuda/fedkit/README.md

 -

-fedkit-assemble is a fast, stable, and well tested frontend development workflow, containing:
+fedkit-assemble is a fast, stable, well tested and opinionated frontend development workflow, containing:

 * Grunt 0.4,
 * Assemble 0.4,